Back to: Australia's welfare snapshots

 remoteness area: Classification that divides each state and territory into several regions based on their relative accessibility to goods and services (such as general practitioners, hospitals and specialist care) as measured by road distance.
 These regions are based on the Accessibility/Remoteness Index of Australia and defined as Remoteness Areas by the Australian Standard Geographical Classification (before 2011) or the Australian Statistical Geographical Standard (from 2011 onwards) in each Census year.

-Rent assistance: A non-taxable income supplement payable to eligible people who rent in the private rental market or community housing.
+rent assistance: Rent Assistance is a non-taxable income supplement payable to eligible people who rent in the private rental market or community housing.
 Pensioners, allowees and those receiving more than the base rate of Family Tax Benefit Part A may be eligible for Rent Assistance.

 rental affordability index: Price index for housing rental markets, used to compare rental affordability to household incomes.
 Defined as the ratio of gross household income to the income at which 30% of gross income is spent on housing costs, multiplied by 100.
 A rental affordability index score between 100 and 120 represents moderately unaffordable rent.
 A score between 120 and 150 represents acceptable rent.
 A score of 100 or below indicates that a household is in housing stress.